sansyrox/kasper_music_player/README.md

 # Kasper Music Player
 ---
 (previously known as youtube_cli_flask)
->An app that would allow "music.youtube.com" to work in India and other restricted countries
+# This app is made to bypass the Youtube Premium Model and allow youtube premium to work even in countries where Youtube is restricted.

+<p>Something as essential as music should be free for all.
+Join me in this journey to break the oligopoly.</p>

 NOTE (For the NWoC participants): If you guys find any issue that is not already created, create an issue in the repo and I'll add the difficulty labels accordingly.